benoitvallon/100-best-books/readme.md

 # 100-best-books
 ==========================

-An website to play with the 100 best classical books of all times.
+An website to play with the 100 best classical books of all time.

 # Configuration